NijiDigital/NetworkStack/README.md

 ```

 ### Errors
-Network stack use several error that you can use to manage your app errors.
+Network stack handle several errors that you can use in your app.

 ```swift
 public enum NetworkStackError: Error {